rogerthatdev/react-sandbox/nextjs-dashboard/README.md

   create a fallback UI to show as a replacement while a page loads.
   * Static components such as `<SideNav>` are shown immediately.
 User can interact with it while dynamic content is loading
+  * Route groups allow you to organize files into logical groups without affecting the URL path structure.
+    * When you create a new folder using `()` the name won't be included in the URL path: `/dashboard/(overview)/page.tsx` becomes `/dashboard`